-In March, a resourceful restaurant in Arrow Rock called Catalpa was heavily affected during the pandemic.
+In March, a resourceful restaurant in Arrow Rock called Catalpa was hit hard by the pandemic.

-Two months later, the restaurant was able to pivot from a fine-dining establishment to a casual, outdoor space selling burgers and shakes.
+Like most restaurants and bars, it was forced to close immediately after a lockdown was declared.
+But with courage and luck, the restaurant was able to pivot two months later from a fine-dining establishment to a casual, outdoor space selling burgers and shakes.

-In June, owner Liz Huff was surprised to see a 78% increase in new customers.
-She decided to expand.
+By June, owner Liz Huff was surprised to see a 78% increase in new customers, so she decided to expand.

-The next development sent her back to the drawing boards.
+The next development sent her back to the drawing boards with a heavy decision to make.

-Huff is now deciding what to do now — close down or start over again?
+So now, Huff now has a bitter choice to make — close down or start over again?

 Before the pandemic, the small red-brick building that holds Catalpa could fit only 40 people shoulder to shoulder in the dining room.
 The reservation list grew to the point where diners had to wait months for a table.